YannMoisan/blog/_posts/2014-09-29-typeclass.md

 lang: en
 ---
 The aim of this post is to present the simplest type class example.
-A type class is a kind of design pattern that allows to add behaviour to a class without extending it (i.e. non intrusively).
+A type class is a kind of design pattern that allows adding behaviour to a class without extending it (i.e. non intrusively).
 Let's use the REPL :

 A type class is just a regular scala `trait`